buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRoadDomain/PropertySets/Pset_BoundedCourseCommon.md

+# Pset_BoundedCourseCommon

 Properties for a bounded course.
 <!-- end of short definition -->